mateusgroza/PHPUnit-Examples/README.md

 1. Install **PHP 8.3** (or higher).
 2. Install **Composer** globally if you haven't already.
 You can follow the installation instructions from [Composer's official site](https://getcomposer.org/download/).
+3. Install PHPUnit via Composer by running the following command in your project directory:

+    ```bash
+    composer install
+    ```

 ## Structure of `composer.json`